ALavault/alavault.github.io/_posts/2020-06-02-music_tuto_2_rhythm.md

 ### Primus - My Name Is Mud

-Transcribe intro part, rhythmically.
+Transcribe the intro part, rhythmically.

-Hint : the snare does not land everytime on the beat.
+*Hint* : the snare does not land everytime on the beat.
 The main subdivision is in 1/8 notes though.

 ### Joe Satriani - Always With Me, Always With You